blockchainer01/Figures_PoT/README.md

-# Deployment of platform for running PoT on a Raspberry Pi
+# Deployment of platform for running PoT on the Raspberry Pi

 # Hardware
 * Raspberry Pi 4 Model B 4GB